 One word that often comes to mind when thinking about the holidays is more.
-There is more giving, more getting, more doing, spending, having, loving, falling behind, catching up, and getting run down.
+There is more giving, more getting, more doing, spending, falling behind, catching up, and getting run down.

-There is also more opportunity for comfort and joy, and love and connection, but only if we make room for it.
+Thankfully, there is also more opportunity for comfort and joy (but only if we make room for it).
 Take time now to do some intentional decluttering, so the more of the holidays doesn’t turn into too much.

-Use this holiday decluttering guide to make room for more peace, love, light, comfort and joy during the holidays and anytime thereafter.
+Use this holiday decluttering guide to make room for more peace, love, light, comfort and joy during the holidays and anytime at all.

-How do you want to spend the holiday season?
+How do you really want to spend the holiday season?
 If silent nights sound more inviting than party hopping, be socially selective.
 You aren’t required to say yes to every invitation.
 Look at your regular calendar too.
-Build in time to take care of yourself, and don’t overschedule.
+Build in time to take care of yourself, and don’t over-schedule.
 Leave room for holiday magic.
-White space in November and December = magic.
+Built in margin in November and December = magic.

 The holidays can trigger heavy hearts, and put a spotlight on struggling relationships.
 If your heart already feels heavy, seek ways to lighten it up.
-Journaling, daily walks, meditating, engaging in difficult conversations and even asking for professional help may all be part of the treatment plan.
+Journaling, daily walks, meditating, engaging in difficult conversations and working with a therapist may all be part of the treatment plan.

-My close friend and Mind-Body Therapist Rachel Shanken recommends the following exercise to feed your heart a little light:
+My dear friend and Mind-Body Therapist, Rachel Shanken recommends the following exercise to feed your heart a little light:

 Set a timer for 3 minutes.
 Sit tall.
 Close your eyes and bring your hands to your heart.
 Start by noticing the sensation of your hands against your chest.
 Take a big breath right into the spot underneath where your hands are, feeling the breath inflate your chest.
 As you continue to breathe, visualize a warm white light surrounding your heart and radiating out into your hands.
 With each inhale imagine the soft white light expanding around your heart and shining throughout your whole chest.
 With each exhale visualize that same soft light radiating from your heart back into your hands.
 When the timer rings, notice what has shifted inside you.

 There is so much pressure to overspend during the holidays but resist.
 Don’t give out of obligation, comparison, or fear about what people will think.
-Respect your budget, and your heart when you give and spend over the next two months and beyond.
+Respect your budget when you give and spend over the holidays and beyond.

 To further resist digital overwhelm, set some parameters for yourself and consider going internet-lite for the holidays.

-Hold onto the traditions that warm your heart, but let go of the others, especially the ones you resent or find exhausting.
+Hold onto the traditions that warm your heart and let go of the others, especially the ones you resent or find exhausting.
 Just ask yourself, “Does this fill my heart or empty it?”
 Give yourself permission to engage in the holidays in ways that fill your heart and soul.